 Astros vs Tigers: Odds, Spread, and Total

-The Houston Astros face the Detroit Tigers in a three-game set.
-The Astros are 69-55 and lead the AL West Division.
+The Houston Astros look to bounce back after another shutout loss.
+The Astros are 69-56 and lead the AL West Division.
 Houston has a game and a half lead over…

-The Astros are 69-55 and lead the AL West Division.
+The Astros are 69-56 and lead the AL West Division.
 Houston has a game and a half lead over the Seattle Mariners.
-They just finished 3-3 on a six-game homestand.
-Houston lost two of three games to the Baltimore Orioles, including two shutouts.
-They fell 12-0 in the finale with only six hits.
+The Astros dropped Game 1 10-0.
+The game was scoreless after three innings.
+The Detroit Tigers then scored in four consecutive innings, including a couple of four-run rallies.
+Houston only got five hits, all from the top half of the lineup.

-The Tigers are 73-53 and lead the AL Central Division.
-Detroit is only a half-game behind the Toronto Blue Jays for the league's top record.
-They just finished 5-2 on a seven-game road trip.
-The Tigers won three of four games against the Minnesota Twins.
-A couple of games were tight, but they lost the finale 8-1.
+The Tigers are 74-53 and lead the AL Central Division.
+Detroit is a half-game ahead of the Toronto Blue Jays for the league's top record.
+The Tigers' offense had 13 hits in Game 1, which were spread throughout the lineup.
+Colt Keith, the leadoff hitter, led the way with three hits, including a home run and two RBI.
+Detroit's pitching staff also recorded its third shutout in six games.

 Spread